 "Go and see him!"
 Levy sobbed, pleading.
 The two dragon slayers before him were obviously speechless as they processed the shocking news, but Laxus found himself thinking how he would prove to his grandfather that he was better than the useless weaklings; he was stronger than all of them combined…and he would show him by wiping out the entire town in one move.
 He'd start again with a new guild…one that was so powerful that it would forever be the world's strongest.

 As his hands came together, he heard Lucy call his name.
 Her voice was small and fragile, but he reacted instantly.
 Light exploded as his gaze shot to Levy, then to the figure behind her.
 The girl's doe eyes were wide as tears slid down her cheeks, her hair blowing about her shoulders.
 She was filthy and bruised, covered in cuts, and on her face was a pained look; she felt betrayed.

 He was not sure what happened after that, but when he could see again, he found himself utterly astonished to discover no one was harmed at all…but how could that be?

 "Why…why is nobody dead?"
-He looked from Natsu and Gajeel on the ground, to Levi clutching the pillar, and Lucy leaning weakly against the doorway.
+He looked from Natsu and Gajeel on the ground, to Levy clutching the pillar, and Lucy leaning weakly against the doorway.
 They looked just as stunned as him as they glanced around checking on each other.